 A single question with multiple answers might say:

-Once you start collecting data on why people are not converting, you can begin to address these concerns in your messaging to improve your conversion rate.
+Once you start collecting data on why prospects are not converting, you can begin to address these concerns in your content strategy messaging to improve your conversion rate.

-If you find that people don’t respond to your request for feedback, you’ll need to test different messaging out and see what people start responding to best.
+If you find that people don’t respond to your request for feedback, you’ll need to test different messaging out and see what people respond to best.

-For instance, if you think the pricing is a concern, you can offer a special discount if the company closes before the end of the current quarter.
+For instance, if you think the pricing is a concern for your target audience, you can offer a special discount if the company closes before the end of the current quarter.

 Stage 3: Evaluation